tskit-dev/tutorials/_sources/what_is.md

 based on an interconnected *genetic genealogy*, in which [genetic recombination](https://en.wikipedia.org/wiki/Genetic_recombination) has led to different regions of the chromosome having different histories.
-Another way of thinking about the tree sequence above is that it describes the full genetic *family "tree"* (strictly, "network") of our 10 genomes.
+Another way of thinking about the tree sequence above is that it describes the full genetic ancestry of our 10 genomes.

 (sec_what_is_dna_data)=